lccc-project/lccc/docs/lcrust/formats/dylib.md

 The note name shall be `lcrscompat ` and use type `0`.
 Type `1` for `lcrust` is abi information (see the `abi` crate), type `2` is for macros, type `3` is the language item table, and type `4` is the cross-reference section hash table.

 The description is the entire manifest file that would be contained within `.rmanifest`, with the following exceptions:
-* The `sh_link` field contains the section number of the string table used for the manifest, and the strtab field of the manifest header shall be set to `0` (that is, the manifest contains no string table).
-Any item that requires a string uses the string table in `sh_link` instead.
-If no string table is used, then the null section, SHN_NULL, is acceptable.
-The name `.strtab.lcrust.manifest` is recommended for the root manifest, though no requirement is placed upon the implementation to ensure this.
+* The `strtab` field is an index into the section table of the ELF file that is the string table to use for the manifest.
+The name `.strtab.note.lcrust` is recommended for this purpose, though the implementation is not required to ensure this property.
 * the `order` field of the manifest file shall match the byte order in the e_ident array (EI_DATA).
 That is, for an ELFDATA2LSB file, it must be `[BB AA]` and, for an ELFDATA2MSB File, it must be `[AA BB]`.
 * In the cross reference table, where items reference other files in the archive by name, the field is repurposed to reference the name of a section in the file. `sh_info` contains a hash table for section names referenced by the manifest's cross-reference table.
 The name `.note.lcrust.sechash` is recommended for this section used for the root manifest, though no requirement is placed on the implementation to ensure this.
 * The section must be aligned to 8.
 The start of the description portion of the note is aligned to 8 bytes.